 One of the key advantage of using this finer truncation approximation is the computational efficiency.
-Varying the number of clusters, the computation complexity is proportional to $O(\sum_{i=1}^N M_k)$, and for fixed clusters as in \cite{burns2023truncation} is proportional to $O(NM)$.
-Since $M_k\leq M \forall k$, computational complexity is reduced using varying number of clusters.
+Varying the truncation bounds, the computation complexity is proportional to $O(\sum_{i=1}^N M_k)$; and for fixed truncation bounds as in \cite{burns2023truncation}, it is proportional to $O(NM)$.
+Since $M_k\leq M \forall k$, computational complexity is reduced using varying truncation bounds.